 There are numerous QCAs in Nigeria.
 These institutions focus on specific areas of quality assurance.
 They therefore issue different certificates.
 The main (fully accredited) Nigerian agencies and laboratories are listed below.
 These can be split up into two groups:

-- Official QCAs with international recognition
+- Official QCAs

 - Other relevant agencies / institutions